• Skip to primary navigation

 Print Recipe Pin Recipe

-Just heat coconut milk with bittersweet chocolate and whisk for a deep, dark, gooey chocolate topping for cakes and cupcakes – or for licking off of spoons, you do you!
-Pair this with my super moist coconut flour chocolate cake for dairy-free chocolate dessert bliss.
-Includes a paleo-friendly option.
+Just heat coconut milk with bittersweet chocolate and whisk for a deep, dark, gooey chocolate topping to swirl or pipe over cakes and cupcakes – or for licking off of spoons, you do you!

 Alanna Taylor-Tobin